carlos-lehmann/wavtomp3/README.md

 > choose genre

-3b. for the next file you will be asked if you want to reuse the metadata
+3b. for each next file you will be asked if you want to reuse the metadata

 YES

-> conversion starts

-> program finished!
+> next file

 NO

 > start again at 2b.

+4b. once all files metadata information is collected
+> conversion starts & id3 tags are written

+> program finished!